offensi/CTF-challenge/README.md

 ## The Objective

-In this repository you find a golang binary named 'victim-binary'.
-This is a custom webserver that plays a major role in a target i have been working on.
-If authentication can be bypassed on this webserver, we can complete a full exploit chain and submit a report.
+In this repository you will find a golang binary named 'victim-binary'.
+This binary in fact is a custom webserver that plays a major role in a target at Google i have been working on.
+If authentication can be bypassed on this webserver, we can complete a full exploit chain and submit a report together.

 ## Running the binary

 ## Rules